Configure SEM to monitor Windows domain controllers for brute force hacking attempts

 Configure a single SEM Agent to serve as the template for your connector profile.

-On the SEM menu bar, navigate to Build > Groups.
+On the SEM menu bar, navigate to Configure > Connector Profile.

 Enter a profile name and description.